Ping SDKs

 IntegrateNativewithFIDC4

-For more information, see the sample app demo in the samples folder in the Android SDK.
+For more information, see the sample app demo in the SDK Sample Apps repo on GitHub.

 Summary

-In this part, you learned how to integrate your native iOS and Android apps with Identity Cloud’s hosted pages, using the centralized UI.
+In this part, you learned how to integrate your native iOS and Android apps with PingOne Advanced Identity Cloud’s hosted pages, using the centralized UI.

 Copyright © 2010-2024 ForgeRock, all rights reserved.